Cement chemist notation: Clinker and non-hydrated Portland cement

 Four main phases are present in the clinker and in the non-hydrated Portland cement.
 They are formed at high temperature (1,450 °C) in the cement kiln and are the following:

 The four compounds referred as C3S, C2S, C3A and C4AF are known as the main crystalline phases of Portland cement.
 The phase composition of a particular cement can be quantified through a complex set of calculation known as the Bogue formula.

+To avoid the flash setting of concrete, due to the very fast hydration of the tricalcium aluminate (C3A), 2–5 wt. % calcium sulfate is interground with the cement clinker to prepare the cement powder.
+In cement chemist notation, CaSO4 (anhydrite) is abbreviated as CS̅, and CaSO4*2H2O (gypsum) as CS̅H2.

+Similarly, in case of a limestone filler addition, CaCO3, or CaO*CO2, can be noted CC̅.

 Hydrated cement paste

 Hydration products formed in hardened cement pastes (also known as HCPs) are more complicated, because many of these products have nearly the same formula and some are solid solutions with overlapping formulas.
 Some examples are given below:

 The hyphens in C-S-H indicate a calcium silicate hydrate phase of variable composition, while 'CSH' would indicate a calcium silicate phase, CaH2SiO4.

 Use in ceramics, glass, and oxide chemistry

 The cement chemist notation is not restricted to cement applications but is in fact a more general notation of oxide chemistry applicable to other domains than cement chemistry sensu stricto.